Joel-T/CoreXY/README.md

 |Write-up| [Link](Documentation/) |

 ## Overview
 The design intent with the Bobby-B-Bot was to create a robust motion platform that can be configured for a number of applications such as 3D printing, milling, plotting, and laser etching.
 For the most part it was designed with 3D printing and light milling operations in mind.
+All the CAD files can be found [here](https://cad.onshape.com/documents/18637875b7d2e18a93680179/w/3b639fd9ca025fb797f3234e/e/9d016b471f48ac678f5c7690) on my Onshape.
+I plan to completely remodel the Bobby-B-Bot in Fusion when I get the chance.
 ### 3D printer Design Intent:
 1. Core XY Kinematics
 2. Rigid Frame